-Las Vegas reopening from coronavirus casino closure
+Las Vegas reopens from historic coronavirus casino closure

 “I’m optimistic that customers will see that gaming properties invested time and effort to welcome them back to a safe and entertaining environment,” state Gaming Control Board chief Sandra Douglass Morgan said Wednesday.

-The regulatory board required detailed health safety plans by last week, before giving the go-ahead to reopen.
+The regulatory board required detailed health safety plans from resort owners by last week, before giving the go-ahead to reopen.

-Feldman said he thinks it will take a long time to recover.
+Feldman said he thinks it will take a long time for the sector to recover.

 “This is going to be a pretty long, slow climb,” said Feldman, who was with MGM Resorts when Las Vegas experienced an abrupt air travel stop after the Sept.
 11, 2001, terror attacks, and later a crippling plunge in business during the Great Recession over a decade ago.
 “I’m hopeful it is a consistent climb, without setbacks.”